modular-magician/terraform-provider-google-beta/website/docs/r/compute_future_reservation.html.markdown

   RFC1035.
-Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the las character, which cannot be a dash.
+Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

+* `zone` -
+  (Required)
+  The zone where the future reservation is located.

 * `description` -